Aged Care Counselling – New Course!

 Trends in Life Expectancy

-Life expectancy is the most commonly used measure to describe population health, and it reflects the overall mortality level of a population.
+Life expectancy is the most commonly used measure to describe population health, reflecting the overall mortality level of a population.
 It measures how long a person is expected to live based on the current age and sex-specific death rates.
 In summarising mortality patterns, it is often expressed as the number of years of life, from birth, that a person is expected to live.

 In Australia, life expectancy has improved dramatically for both sexes in the last century.
 According to the World Health Organisation, as of 2018, the life expectancy of males in Australia is around 81 years and for females, 84.8 years.
 This is compared to people born in the mid-1930s, where the average life expectancy was 63.5 years for men and 67.1 years for women!